robind1/KP-pipeline-docs/docs/source/components.md

     *   **Capsule Typing**: K-type mapped to LOINC.
     *   **Virulence**: Virulence scores and factors mapped to observation components.
 3.  **Resource Creation**:
-    *   Generates `Observation` resources for resistance genes, strain characteristics, and cgMLST assignment.
+    *   Generates `Observation`, `Drug Susceptibility Observation`, and `cgMLST` resources for resistance genes, strain characteristics, and cgMLST assignment.
-    *   Generates two `DiagnosticReport` resources.
-First, for the conclusion from all resistance genes detected, and second for the cgMLST statistics.
+    *   Generates `DiagnosticReport` resources for the conclusion from all resistance genes detected and the cgMLST statistics.